lavague-ai/LaVague/contributing.md

 ## License

-Note all contributions made to this project are subject to the project's [Apache 2.0 License](https://github.com/lavague-ai/LaVague/blob/main/LICENSE)
+Note that all contributions made to this project are subject to the project's [Apache 2.0 License](https://github.com/lavague-ai/LaVague/blob/main/LICENSE)